Shiraz: Safavid Empire

 Shiraz is the birthplace of the co-founder of the Baháʼí Faith, the Báb (Siyyid 'Ali-Muhammad, 1819–1850).
 In this city, on the evening of 22 May 1844, he first declared his mission as the bearer of a new divine revelation.
 For this reason Shiraz is a holy city for Baháʼís, and the city, particularly the house of the Báb, was identified as a place of pilgrimage.
 Due to the hostile climate towards Baháʼís in Iran, the house has been the target of repeated attacks; the house was destroyed in 1979, to be paved over two years later and made into a public square.

 In 1910, a pogrom of the Jewish quarter started after false rumours that the Jews had ritually murdered a Muslim girl.
 In the course of the riots, 12 Jews were murdered and about 50 were injured, and the 6,000 Jews of Shiraz were robbed of all their possessions.

 During the Pahlavi dynasty, Shiraz became the center of attention again.
 Many important landmarks like Tombs of Poets' such as Sa'di and Hafiz, were constructed and presented to the public.

-Lacking any great industrial, religious or strategic importance, Shiraz became an administrative center, although its population has nevertheless grown considerably since the 1979 revolution.
+Lacking any great industrial, religious or strategic importance, Shiraz became an administrative center, although its population has nevertheless grown considerably since the Iranian Revolution.

 Modern times

 The city's municipality and other related institutions have initiated restoration and reconstruction projects.

 Some of the most recent projects have been the complete restoration of the Arg of Karim Khan and of the Vakil Bath, as well as a comprehensive plan for the preservation of the old city quarters.
 Other noteworthy initiatives include the total renovation of the Qur'an Gate and the mausoleum of the poet Khwaju Kermani, both located in the Allah-u-Akbar Gorge, as well as the restoration and expansion of the mausoleum of the famous Shiraz-born poets Hafiz and Saadi.

-Several different construction projects are currently underway that will modernize the city's infrastructure.
+Several different construction projects are currently underway that will modernize and develop the city's infrastructure.

-After the Iranian Revolution, Shiraz was re-established as the capital of Iranian Art and Culture among the people.
-Shiraz is known as the capital of Persian Art, Culture and Literature.
-However, the current government has tried to re-brand the city as "Sevomin haram-e ahle beit" meaning "Third home of Saints" referring to the Shahcheragh shrine and some other holy places in the city.